rkotze/rkotze.github.io/_drafts/2019-12-29-jwt-secure-apollo-client-graphql.md

 ---
 layout: post
-title: "Send JWT tokens from React app to GraphQL server"
+title: "Securely manage JWT tokens for a React app"
-date: 2019-11-25 06:00:12 +0000
+date: 2019-11-29 06:00:12 +0000
-permalink: /coding/send-jwt-client-apollo-graphql
+permalink: /coding/jwt-secure-client-react-graphql
 category: coding
 full_image_url: https://user-images.githubusercontent.com/10452163/69498077-e4f35380-0edb-11ea-820a-627f259180b9.jpg
 meta_description: >
-  How to send JWT tokens from React app to an Apollo GraphQL server for authentication
+  How to store JWT tokens securely for a React App to communicate to Apollo GraphQL server
 excerpt_separator: <!--more-->
 tags: javascript react node graphql tutorial
 ---

+# Using HTTPOnly cookies for JWT GraphQL server

+Apollo play ground settings: "request.credentials": "include"

+On the server:
+- Add cookie parser
+- Add the cors middleware, add domain and set to true
+- ApolloServer and middleware set cors to false
+- Update login to create httpOnly Cookies
+- Middleware to read from cookies

+Client-side
+- Remove the fetch and request interceptors
+- Add credentials includes
+- Have a logged in indicator (maybe local storage)

 This is the continuation of [JWT for authentication using Apollo Graphql server](/coding/json-web-tokens-using-apollo-graphql) and will show an example of how to send <abbr title="JSON web token">JWT</abbr>s for each request from the client to the GraphQL server, and how to handle updated tokens when a user returns for a new session in the client.